Steiner Distance in Product Networks: Introduction

 We observe that the distance between two vertices $u$ and $v$ in $G$ is equal to the minimum size of a connected subgraph of $G$ containing both $u$ and $v$.
 This suggests a generalization of the concept of distance.
-Indeed, such as generalization, known as the Steiner distance of a graph, was introduced by Chartrand, Oellermann, Tian and Zou in 1989.
-It is a natural and nice generalization.
+The Steiner distance of a graph, introduced by \cite{Chartrand} in 1989, is such a natural and nice generalization.
 Let $S$ be a set of vertices in a graph $G(V,E)$ where $|S|\geq 2$.
 We define \emph{an $S$-Steiner tree} or \emph{a Steiner tree connecting $S$} (or simply, \emph{an $S$-tree}) to be a subgraph $T(V',E')$ of $G$ that is a tree with $S\subseteq V'$.
 Moreover, the \emph{Steiner distance} $d_G(S)$ of $S$ in $G$ (or simply the distance of $S$) is the minimum size among all connected subgraphs whose vertex sets contain $S$.
 (Set $d_G(S)=\infty$ when there is no $S$-Steiner tree in $G$.)
-It follows that if $H$ is a connected subgraph of $G$ such that $S\subseteq V(H)$ and $|E(H)|=d_G(S)$, then $H$ is a tree.
+We remark that if $H$ is a connected subgraph of $G$ such that $S\subseteq V(H)$ and $|E(H)|=d_G(S)$, then $H$ is a tree.
 We further remark that $d_G(S)=\min\{e(T)\,|\,S\subseteq V(T)\}$, where $T$ is subtree of $G$.
 Finally, if $S=\{u,v\}$, then $d_G(S)=d(u,v)$ is the classical distance between $u$ and $v$.
-The following observation is obvious.
+The following observation is obvious. \begin{obs} Let $G$ be a graph of order $n$ and $k$ be an integer with $2\leq k\leq n$.
+If $S\subseteq V(G)$ and $|S|=k$, then $d_G(S)\geq k-1$. \end{obs}